The insurance fund may not be enough to handle secured loans

 Secured loans are causing much concern with financial experts.
 They are reporting that no matter how much banks lend, their transactions are almost always risk-free.
-Their money is guaranteed by the federal government through the insurance fund.
+Their money is by the federal government through the insurance fund.
 The insurance fund is money that comes into play when various “bad” things happen to borrowed money.
 For example, when a property goes into foreclosure and the owner had no heir, the insurance fund covers the lending institution’s investment.
 Or, if the sale of a home is much less than its mortgage value, the insurance fund covers the loss to the bank.
 Homes falling into these two categories alone make up about $109 million in claims against the federal insurance fund from financial institutions.

 Homes that are nearing their lending limit